The Ganga river system

 - Rudraprayag: River Mandakini joins the Alaknanda

-- Devprayag: Bhagirathi joins the Alaknanda to form Ganga in Garhwal division of state Uttarakhand.
+- Devprayag: Bhagirathi joins the Alaknanda to form Ganga in the Garhwal division of the state Uttarakhand.

 States and cities through which Ganga flows